Rubroshorea monticola

-Shorea monticola is a tree in the family Dipterocarpaceae, native to Borneo.
+Rubroshorea monticola is a tree in the family Dipterocarpaceae, native to Borneo.

+The species was first described as Shorea monticola by Peter Shaw Ashton in 1962.
 The specific epithet monticola means 'mountain-dwelling', referring to the habitat.
+In 2022 Ashton and Jaqueline Heckenhauer placed the species in genus Rubroshorea as R. monticola.

 Description

-Shorea monticola grows up to 40 m tall, with a trunk diameter of up to 1.2 m.
+Rubroshorea monticola grows up to 40 m tall, with a trunk diameter of up to 1.2 m.
 It has buttresses up to 1.5 m tall.
 The bark becomes cracked and flaky.
 The leathery leaves are elliptic and measure up to 13 cm long.
 The inflorescences measure up to 12 cm long.

 Distribution and habitat

-Shorea monticola is endemic to Borneo.
+Rubroshorea monticola is endemic to Borneo.
 Its habitat is upper dipterocarp forests, at elevations of 600–1500 m.